 Combo Platter Powers: The Chain Gang has superhuman strength and durability, the power to teleport himself and anything he touches, the ability to sense and control a wide variety of energies, and the power to drain the energy out of anything he touches.
 When you combine the powers of four disparate convicts (which is what the Chain Gang was in the original comics) into one guy, this is bound to be the result.

-Comic Book Time: The series has been going on for more than four and a half years, but has advanced only one year in that same time period.
+Comic Book Time: The series has been going on for almost eight years, but has advanced only two years in that same time period.

 Compelling Voice: Compelling singing voice, to be precise.
 Lullaby has the ability to sing songs that put their listeners into zombielike trances and force them to obey her every command.
 An additional twist in this universe is that inanimate objects will also obey her commands.
 Granted, in this version Lullaby doesn't even really sing so much as she gives commands in a sing-song voice, as Jared states he absolutely sucks when it comes to coming up with poetry and song lyrics.

 Conspicuously Public Assassination: The Friends of Humanity send superpowered assassins after people who piss them off, killing them in public as a means of sending a political message.

 Cooldown Hug: This is how Sleepwalker actually defeats Mr. FX.
 Absorbing some of the psychic energy Mr. FX releases during his psychic temper tantrums, he projects calming images that eventually calm the madman down.